anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw3.md

 If you choose not to use genAI at all, you may state that for your AI Log (and I fully support this choice).
 I'd be interested in your reasons, though it's not required to write them in the log for every assignment.

-If you do choose to use genAI, you should log in in the `AI Log` comment at the end of the assignment in the following format:
+If you do choose to use genAI, you should log it in the `AI Log` comment at the end of the assignment in the following format:
 * Date: Summary of use and assessment of the bot's usefulness

 For example, a hypothetical log could be: